oliverstickel/oliverstickel.github.io/index.md

 ## Projects and funding

+`2023-ongoging`
+**Maker in Residence** is an effort at RUB-Makerspace to invite interesting *Makers* from different disciplines to come, work here, share knowledge and create something (works of art, workshop concepts, etc.) that stays permanently at RUB-Makerspace.
+*Regional donors, about 20k p.a.*

+`2022-2024`
+**MentorINN** is a joint project between three local universities to found *Ruhr School of Design Thinking*, to better implement Design Thinking in interdisciplinary teaching and to share teaching material and concepts between the universities.
+*Stiftung Innovation in der Hochschullehre ('foundation for digital teaching in academia', about 20k*

 `2019-2022`
 **SMAPS** [- the center for smart production systems](https://www.smaps.org/) - was a research-infrastructure project on additive fabrication and smart systems for industrial tooling (mainly forming processes).
 I was part of the proposal team and briefly involved in the ramp-up phase (mostly procurement).
-*European EFRE-fund (EFRE.NRW), Germany, about 3m€*
+*European EFRE-fund (EFRE.NRW), about 3m€*

 `2017-2020`
 **FAB 101** [was a joint research project](https://fab101.de) of four German universities on Fab Labs and digital fabrication in academic.
 It focused on cooperation, tools, education and infrastructure.
 I developed the core idea for the project, led the proposal and was overall project manager as well as part of the operative team.
-*Federal Ministry of Education and Research, Germany, about 1.2m€.*
+*Federal Ministry of Education and Research, about 1.2m€.*

 `2016-2018`
 **YALLAH** - "You All Are Hackers" [was a student exchange / hackathon project](https://yallah.exchange/).
 Students from Palestine and Germany visited each other for multiple stays, worked on socio-economical issues using "maker-methods" and created an [art exhibition](https://exhibition.yallah.exchange/ ).
 I had the project idea after my own visits to Palestine as a student, led the proposal and helped to recruit and set up the staff who took over the project.